-One of the most common questions we get from people researching Bengals is whether or not they have enough space to make a Bengal happy.
+One of the most common questions we get from people researching Bengals is whether they have enough space to make a Bengal happy.
 The answer is as simple - or rather complex - as the old cliche.
 It's not the size the matters; it's how you use it.
 A Bengal can be happy in any size space as long as the space has been properly prepared and the person is genuinely committed to daily play.

-The first step to making your home Bengal-ready is creating lots of places for a Bengal to appropriately leave its scent.
+The first step to making your home Bengal-ready is creating lots of places for a Bengal to leave its scent appropriately.
 Bengals like to feel secure in their territory.
-When cats feel territorially insecure, they are likely to leave their scent in inappropriate ways such as urination.
+When cats feel territorially insecure, they are likely to leave their scent inappropriate ways, such as urination.
 Therefore, the first step is to create places for Bengals to scratch their claws and rub their cheeks.
 One way to accomplish this is by having cat trees - which will also serve the purpose of providing high spots - but if you don't have room for a bunch of cat trees around the house, scratching posts and scent soakers serve this purpose well.
 Scent soakers do not have to be significant in size.
 Having multiple smaller scent soakers for different places in your home is more beneficial than one large cat tree.
 Place these scent soakers in positions of importance to the cat by watching where your cat likes to be and placing scent soakers in those spots.
 Also, place scent soakers near entryways and pathways.
 Scent soakers that hang on doors are beneficial as they create a natural boundary.
 The more places you provide for your cat to scratch its claws and rub its cheeks, the more secure it will be.

 In summary, it is not the amount of space offered to a Bengal that determines its quality of life and happiness level.
 The key factors lie in completing three key tasks.
 One, prepare the space appropriately for an intelligent cat by placing cat trees and scent soakers around their favorite spots and around doors and passageways.
-Two, create lots of high spots for cat with tree-dwelling heritage, so it can play and sleep up high.
+Two, create lots of high spots for cats with tree-dwelling heritage, so they can play and sleep up high.
 Three, consistently follow a daily physical exercise routine that has been tailored to your cat's needs.